example42/example42.github.io/_drafts/2020-02-xx-controlrepo-workflows.md

 ## Simple workflow

-Only production and branch protected.
+Within the simple workflow you are working with a single long living branch which we usually call `production`.
-Changes as feature branches only.
+We prefer to set this branch to "protected" to prevent any direct changes.
+And all changes must be delivered using feature branches which will be merged into `production` branch.

-Similar to upstream development of most Puppet library module code.
+This is similar to many upstream development procedures of most Puppet library module code.

 Pro:
 easy to learn